Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 Eliminating hepatitis C

-In order to achieve HCV elimination in Washington State, the Department of Health (DOH) will convene stakeholders to develop an elimination strategy by July 2019.
-Stakeholders will include:
+In order to achieve HCV elimination in Washington State, DOH convened partners and stakeholders to develop the Hep C Free Washington plan.
+These include:

 - People affected by HCV

 - Others with an interest in HCV elimination